 Love your plants, but they hate the cold?
-Whether you have an outdoor garden or potted plants, follow these tips to protect your blooms from the winter cold.
+Whether you have an outdoor garden or potted plants, follow these tips for protecting your plants in winter.

 As the temperatures drop and the days grow short, you should be thinking about how to winterize your plants.
 What's the best way to protect your greenery from colder weather?

 Many of your established plants don't need much special attention to survive the winter.
-However, for tender plants and new additions to your garden or landscaping, winterizing is essential.
+However, for tender plants and new additions to your garden or landscaping, learning how to protect plants in the winter is essential.

 You can ensure the survival of even your hardiest plants for many seasons to come by taking a few preventative measures.